shoesareme/shoesareme.github.io/mathlogic/blog/blog6.md

+# String Mathematical Foundation (3/7/2025)

-# Theory of Concatenation Mathematical Foundation (3/7/2025)
+_Originally titled: Theory of Concatenation Mathematical Foundation_

-So, I found a reddit post talking about mathematical cranks (post for another day), and they mentioned the "theory of concatenation" as a mathematical foundation.
-I could find literally nothing about it as a foundation, so I decided to do it myself.
+~~So, I found a reddit post talking about mathematical cranks (post for another day), and they mentioned the "theory of concatenation" as a mathematical foundation.
+I could find literally nothing about it as a foundation, so I decided to do it myself.~~

+Update: Well, I found it!
+Yeah, I just remember that I found it awhile back while researching something else.
+So I guess this blog is useless.
+Well, it is still an interesting exercise I would say.

 ## Naive Intuition